eu-cdse/copernicus-browser/README.md

 - Search full products and download raw data (individual files or entire products)
 - Add products to the workspace for further processing
 - Pin your results and make opacity or split image comparisons
-- Add third-party WMS/WMTS map services and visualise their layers alongside Copernicus data
+- Add third-party WMS/WMTS map services and visualise their layers alongside Copernicus data (only the service URL and metadata are stored; its layer list is fetched from the service on demand each session)
 - Explore imagery in 3D
 - Create and share 2D/3D timelapses
 - Analyse the visualised data (measure, statistics, histogram)